 In February 2016 EGI comprises resources provided across 58 countries and 2 European Intergovernmental Research Institute (CERN and EMBL), of which 39 are EGI council members.
-From an operational point of view there is no difference between the integrated resources and the EGI council members sites, all these sites are viewed as EGI sites, and must fulfil the EGI policies and procedures, and support the EGI users.
+From an operational point of view there is no difference between the integrated resources and the EGI council members sites, all these sites are federated in EGI, and must fulfil the EGI policies and procedures, and support the EGI users.

-The collaborating resource providers are infrastructures with which EGI has some interoperations agreements, and common user communities, but do not share the EGI operational infrastructure.
+The collaborating infrastructrues are infrastructures with which EGI has some interoperations agreements, and common user communities, but do not share the EGI operational infrastructure.